 The intern should have experience with library cataloging, archival preservation or related experience.
 Experience with archival description and digital archives is preferred.
 The intern should be well organized, meticulously detail oriented, and a good communicator.

 The Sacred Harp Museum is located in the Sacred Harp Publishing Company Headquarters near Carrollton, Georgia.
 During the internship, the intern will stay at the Headquarters, which includes a bedroom, bathroom, and kitchen.
 Headquarters is within easy driving distance of annual Sacred Harp singings each weekend and interns are encouraged to attend singings in the surrounding area, and to spend time with area singers, many of whom have been pillars of the Sacred Harp community for decades.
-Read about the experience of the Museum’s first intern, Sasha Hsuczyk, in “Preserving Sacred Harp’s Past for the Future: Interning at the Sacred Harp Museum.”
+Read about the experience of the Museum’s 2017 interns, Nancy Novotny and Andy Ditzler, and first intern, Sasha Hsuczyk.
 Learn more about the Museum’s collection, history, and mission on the Sacred Harp Publishing Company website.
 The internship program is supported by donations from generous members of the Sacred Harp community.
 Contributions are welcome.